dustinstoltz/CMDist/README.md

 In the original _JCSS_ paper, we discussed the "binary concept problem," where documents that are close to a concept with a binary opposite will likely also be close to both opposing poles.
 For example if a document is close to "love" it will also be close to "hate."
 But, very often an analyst will want to know whether a document is close to one pole or the other of this binary concept.
 To deal with this we incorporate insights from Kozlowski et al's (2019) paper ["Geometry of Culture"](https://journals.sagepub.com/doi/full/10.1177/0003122419877135) to define "semantic directions" within word embeddings -- i.e. pointing toward one pole and away from the other.
 We outline this procedure in more detail in a subsequent _JCSS_ paper ["Integrating Semantic Directions with Concept Mover's Distance](https://osf.io/preprints/socarxiv/36r2d/).

 The procedure involves generating a list of antonym pairs for a given binary concept -- that is, terms which may occur in similar contexts but are typically juxtaposed.
 Then we get the differences between these antonyms' respective vectors, and averaging the result (the `get_direction()` function takes care of this).
-The resulting vector will be the location of a one "pole" of this cultural dimension, and CMD calculates the distance each document is from this pole.
+The resulting vector will be the location of a one "pole" of this binary concept, and `CMDist` calculates the distance each document is from this concept vector ("cv").

 ```r
   # first build the semantic direction: